For Current MSPS Students

 - Students are expected to research and be familiar with their industry, including developing relationships with local industry leaders, groups, societies, etc. Students who do not network do not find internships easily.

-- Schedule an appointment with Carey Snowden to develop an internship search plan at least one semester before your planned internship.
+- Schedule an appointment with the Graduate Coordinator to develop an internship search plan at least one semester before your planned internship.

 - At the beginning of your final semester, you must fill out an Intent to Graduate form.

 - All Internship students are expected to attend the entire day of Internship Presentations.